-We are a highly interdisciplinary research group of scientists and engineers working on soft materials and bioelectronics at the University of Missouri-Columbia.
-Our current research interests center on creating new soft functional materials, exploring novel 2D/3D device designs, and developing scalable fabrication approaches for next-generation bioinspired/biointegrated electronics to bring solutions to the grand challenges faced in human society.
-Specifically, our research mainly consists of three themes: (i) synthesis and characterizations of multifunctional soft electronic materials with unprecedented properties; (ii) development of next-generation bioelectronics with customized multimodalities and chronical biocompatibility, which can simultaneously record multiple desired signals, provide closed-loop adaptive treatment, and blur the biotic-abiotic dissimilarities in structures, mechanics and biochemistry; (iii) exploring cost-effective, scalable manufacturing of bioelectronics to facilitate their disposable (i.e., one-time use) and practical applications.
+Welcome to the Laboratory of Soft Materials and Bioelectronics (SMB) at the University of Missouri-Columbia (MU).
+We are an interdisciplinary research group of scientists and engineers working on soft materials and bioelectronics.
+Our current research interests center on creating multifunctional soft materials, exploring multimodal 2D/3D devices, and developing cost-effective, scalable manufacturing methods for next-generation biointegrated electronics to bring solutions to the grand challenges faced in human healthcare.
+Specifically, our research consists of three main themes: (i) development of unprecedented soft bioelectronic materials which have built-in multifunctionalities and long-term biocompatibility and can blur the biotic-abiotic dissimilarities in structures, mechanics, electronics, and biochemistry; (ii) designs, fabrications, and evaluations of customized, multimodal, closed-loop biointegrated electronics which can concurrently record multiple biosignals and provide feedback-based adaptive interventions for potential applications in the diagnosis and treatment of heart diseases and chronic wound, as well as elderly care and brain/neural interfacing; (iii) exploring cost-effective, scalable manufacturing of bioelectronics to facilitate their disposable (i.e., one-time use) and practical applications.
 More details can be found here.